adsarwate/adsarwate.github.io/_pages/talks.md

 nav_order: 3
 ---

-Below are some slides from a selection of research talks.
+Below are some slides from a selection of talks (research and other).
 There may be some small errors/typos in a few of the slides.
 I've tried to correct some of them but YMMV.
 If you see something egregious let me know and I'll try to update!

 <!-- [YYYY-MM-DD] [*Title*](/assets/pdf/talks/), Location -->